GDQuest/website/content/news/2017/news/godot-engine-kickstarter/index.md

 category = ["news"]
 date = "2017-04-19T15:00:11+01:00"
 description = "In 2017, I'm going to cover game programming with the Godot game engine.
-And for that, GDQuest needs your opinion and your help!" tags = ["gdquest", "godot game engine", "kickstarter 2017", "gdquest kickstarter", "crowdfunding", "news"] title = "Game Creation with Godot, Kickstarter soon"
+And for that, GDQuest needs your opinion and your help!" keywords = ["gdquest", "godot game engine", "kickstarter 2017", "gdquest kickstarter", "crowdfunding", "news"] title = "Game Creation with Godot, Kickstarter soon"

 [[resources]]